 Belding’s Reef Nature Preserve is named for the family who originally owned the preserve, and for a prominent sandstone reef that juts out from the preserve into the Bay of Fundy.
-Stretched along 5.7 hectares (14 acres) of rugged coastline on the Fundy shore, Belding’s Reef is located minutes from the Village of Chance Harbour in St. John County.
+Stretched along 5.7 hectares (14 acres) of rugged coastline on the Fundy shore, Belding’s Reef is located in the community of Chance Harbour in St. John County.

 Access and Activities

 One walking trail is found on the nature preserve, which leads through the woods until it meets the ocean and ends at the navigation light (formally a lighthouse) at the end of the peninsula.
 Please refer to the map below for an overview of the trail.

 Parking for preserve visitors is available adjacent to the nearby Seaside Baptist Church.
 Look for the sign and safely park on the grassed lot behind the church.
 The entrance to the preserve is just a short walk from the Baptist Church along the Chance Harbour Road, heading to the left from the front of the church.
 Walk along the Chance Harbour Road that dead ends at the private driveway that leads to the trail on the preserve.
 Look for the Nature Trust of NB sign.
 If the chain is up, simply walk around the gate post and proceed on the driveway.
 The entrance to the preserve is just a short distance away.

 View or navigate to this preserve via Google Maps.

 *The property is undeveloped and there are a variety of hazards and risks associated with accessing this preserve.
 While this nature preserve is open for public access, visitors must assume responsibility for their own actions and safety and are to use the land at their own risk.*